This homepage is a preview of the future National Design Gallery website. The full site is currently under

 In a pedagogical and accessibility approach, visitors will be welcomed in a hall open to all with free access,

 furnished by design furniture and object publishing houses.
-This space named 'The Threshold'
+This space named "The Threshold" will allow

-will allow approaching the history of the project, the mobilized heritage collections as well as pedagogical
+approaching the history of the project, the mobilized heritage collections, as well as pedagogical tools that

-tools that redefine this discipline.
-It will be possible to touch, manipulate, and experiment with the furniture
+redefine this discipline.
+It will be possible to touch, manipulate, and experiment with the furniture made

 the former Arms Manufacture of Saint-Étienne.
 It explores the notion of the hand as a symbol and